 - Perform and/or facilitate personnel management functions in accordance with Lung Association in CA policies and procedures, including, but not limited to performance management, training, supervision and hiring/termination.

 - Represent interests, professionalism and integrity of Lung Association in CA in all activities and relationships through a unified message of the Lung Association mission and a commitment to organizational standards and leadership by personal example.

 - Ensure that the policies adopted by Lung Association in CA are understood and followed by all staff.

 - Bachelor's degree in public health, health policy, political science or government or related area.

-- Minimum of three years of progressively responsible experience in public policy or advocacy‐related work, community outreach, community organizing and public health advocacy.
+- 3+ years of progressively responsible experience in public policy or advocacy‐related work, community outreach, community organizing and public health advocacy.

 - Fluent in Spanish.

 - Experience in budget management, grant writing and grant management.

 - Experience working in a matrix environment a plus.

 - Demonstrated ability to work with non-profit organizations, community members, elected officials, city staff, advocates, public health professionals.